-Welcome, Kellogg Students, to the info page for Analytical Consulting Lab (MECN-615), taught by me, Prof. Joel Shapiro.
+Welcome, Kellogg Students, to the info page for Analytical and AI Consulting Lab (MECN-615), taught by me, Prof. Joel Shapiro.

-Deadline: For Fall Quarter 2025, you must complete your application by 8:00 AM on Monday, July 28.
+Deadline: For Winter Q 2026, you must complete your application by 8:00 AM on Monday, Oct 20.
 If you are applying as a team, EACH team member must complete an individual application by the deadline.
 Admission decisions will be shared prior to the start of FT bidding later that week.

-Please note: “Analytical consulting” isn’t just about primary analysis of large datasets.
+Please note: “Analytical and AI consulting” isn’t just about statistical analysis and ML model-building around large datasets.
 Many companies already have data science teams for that.
-What they often lack, but truly value, are business-minded experts who can help them think differently.
-In some of the below projects, the real value (and often, the real fun) lies in uncovering new ways to solve business problems using existing data: reframing challenges, surfacing hidden opportunities, and shaping innovative use cases that drive impact.
+What they often lack, but truly value, are business-minded experts who can help them think differently about how to use data and AI.
+In some of the below projects, the real value (and often, the real fun) lies in uncovering new ways to solve business problems using existing data: reframing challenges, surfacing hidden opportunities, and shaping innovative use cases.

-Project / clients for Fall 2025 will likely include the following.
+Project / clients for Winter 2026 will likely include the following.
 Check back regularly for more details, as I will update this page as details are finalized.

 Health care analytics, with a pharmacy benefits company aiming to help employers better understand and manage their true prescription drug costs—especially for expensive, high-rebate drugs like Ozempic.
 The project’s goal is to build a data-driven tool that can take in an employer’s claims file, estimate current PMPM costs, and simulate how cost changes if coverage decisions are adjusted.
 This approach gives the client a predictive advantage to compete with larger players in the market.
 This project offers students a rare opportunity to work with large-scale real-world healthcare claims data to build predictive, decision-support tools that directly shape pricing strategy and competitive positioning in a multibillion-dollar industry.
 CEO is a Kellogg alum.